ufal/npfl122/tasks/policy_iteration.md

 “go North” and initial value function is zero.

 #### Examples Start: policy_iteration_examples
+Note that your results may sometimes be slightly different (for example because of varying floating point arithmetic on your CPU).
 - `python3 policy_iteration.py --gamma=0.95 --iterations=1 --steps=1`
 ```
     0.00↑    0.00↑    0.00↑    0.00↑